brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 To run this server, just run `ruby server.rb`.
 It should be accessible at `http://localhost:1234`.
 Notice that you'll need to kill and start the server again after each change.

-When we send a request to this endpoint, you will notice that it will take 5 seconds untill we get a response back.
+When we send a request to this endpoint, you will notice that it will take 5 seconds until we get a response back.
 To create this request, I'm going to use `curl(1)` (with the `-i` parameter, so we can see the headers).

 ```bash